braddevans/BeatSaberDiscordPresence/README.md

 # BeatSaberDiscordPresence
 ![Preview Screenshot](https://i.imgur.com/1T0iebY.png)

-# Installation
+# Manual Installation
-*This plugin requires IPA which you will automatically get if you install [the Song Loader Plugin](https://github.com/xyonico/BeatSaberSongInjector/releases).*
+*This plugin requires BSIPA which you will automatically get when you run [ModAssistant](https://github.com/Assistant/ModAssistant/releases).*

 1. Make sure that Beat Saber is not running.
 2. Extract the contents of the zip into Beat Saber's installation folder.